Hardware & Portability: Build Quality on the Go

 What pads does the MPC Sample use?

-The MPC Sample uses RGB Backlit velocity sensitive MPC pads with poly aftertouch.
+The MPC Sample uses RGB-backlit velocity-sensitive MPC pads with poly aftertouch.

 What effects and kits are included?